 Market participants and reasons for transactions

-There are a number of different groups within banks that come into contact with foreign exchange transactions.
+Within the banks there are a number of different groups that come into contact with foreign exchange transactions.
 These are primarily traders who actively trade foreign exchange.
-For example, they execute customer orders, act as MarketMakers or act on account of the bank.
-But investment companies or hedge funds have also become major players in the foreign exchange market.
-Some of them also speculate on exchange rate fluctuations or at least need foreign exchange in order to be able to trade securities in foreign currencies.
-It should be noted that a large part of the volume is concentrated in fewer and fewer banks.
-In Germany, for example, only four banks are responsible for around three quarters of the turnover on the foreign exchange market.
+For example, they execute customer orders, act as market makers or trade on account the bank.
+But investment companies and hedge funds are now also major players in the foreign exchange market.
+Some of these also speculate on exchange rate fluctuations or at least need foreign exchange in order to be able to trade securities in foreign currencies.
+It can be seen that a large part of the volume is concentrated in fewer and fewer banks.
+In Germany, for example, only four banks are responsible for about three quarters of turnover on the foreign exchange market.

-Central banks also participate in ordinary currency trading.
-Furthermore, from time to time central banks intervene in the market with the intention of moving the exchange rate in a certain direction and correcting a supposed market disturbance.
-This is also known as intervention and, as a result of the central banks' market power, usually results in a violent exchange rate movement.
-However, studies have shown that these interventions were usually only temporarily successful.
+Central banks also participate in ordinary foreign exchange trading.
+However, central banks also intervene from time to time with the intention of moving the exchange rate in a certain direction and correcting a perceived market disruption.
+This is also known as intervention and usually results in a sharp movement in the exchange rate due to the market power of the central banks.
+Studies have shown, however, that these interventions are usually only temporary Success had.